-The regulatory body in Uzbekistan responsible for the regulation of the activities within the country that relate to ecology, environmental protection and use of natural resources is the SCEEP.
+The regulatory body in Uzbekistan responsible for the regulation of the activities within the country that relate to ecology, environmental protection and use of natural resources is the State Committee on Ecology & Environmental Protection (SCEEP).

 The main Environmental Protection Law in Uzbekistan is the Law on Nature Protection, 1992 as amended in 2019.
 This law provides legal, economic, and organisational basis for the conservation of the environment and the rational use of natural resources.
 Article 25 of this law states that the State Environmental Expertise (SEE) is a mandatory measure for environmental protection, preceded to decision making process.
 In addition, the law prohibits the implementation of any Project without approval from SCEEP.